What is a paywall?

 A paywall is a digital barrier that restricts access to certain content on a website.
 Only users who have a paid subscription or a paid membership are able to view the content behind the paywall.
 Paywalls are typically used by news websites, online publications, and other online businesses that produce high-quality content that is costly to produce.

-The goal of a paywall is to generate revenue for the website or publication by charging users for access to the content.
+The goal is to generate revenue for the website or publication by charging users for access to the content.
 This approach allows content creators to monetize their work effectively.

 Think of a paywall as a gate restricting access to content.
 Just as a gate unlocks and givespeople access a building, a content gate or paywall lets people access parts of your digital content (which is known as gated content or paywalled content).
 This content may be a podcast, newsletter, blog post, education course or similar.